-On March 17, 2014, Resverlogix and RVX Therapeutics entered into a Waiver Agreement whereby Resverlogix agreed to waive its right under the License to license any method or pharmaceutical agent within the scope of certain licensee patents owned or controlled by RVX Therapeutics that may be determined to come within the ApoA-I Therapeutic Field (as defined in the License Amendment), and RVX Therapeutics agreed not to develop any patents for any indication within the ApoA-I Therapeutic Field for a period of five years.
+On March 17, 2014, Resverlogix and RVX Therapeutics Inc. entered into a Waiver Agreement whereby Resverlogix agreed to waive its right under the License Amendment to license any method or pharmaceutical agent within the scope of certain licensee patents owned or controlled by RVX Therapeutics that may be determined to come within the ApoA-I Therapeutic Field (as defined in the License Amendment), and RVX Therapeutics agreed not to develop any patents for any indication within the ApoA-I Therapeutic Field for a period of five years.
 RVX Therapeutics paid Resverlogix \$2.5 million in cash and granted to Resverlogix a right of first refusal for a period of three years thereafter in respect of the license or sale of such patents and/or compounds that are determined to come within the ApoA-I Therapeutic Field.

 Entering into the Waiver Agreement significantly enhanced our freedom to operate and was achieved at a fair cost.
-The \$2.5 million we paid to Resverlogix was a negotiated amount agreed upon by the two parties as the fair value and, having received independent financial advice, we concluded that the Waiver Agreement was fair from a financial point of view.
+The \$2.5 million paid by us to Resverlogix was a negotiated amount agreed upon by the two parties as the fair value and, having received independent financial advice, we concluded that the Waiver Agreement was fair from a financial point of view.

-On January 31, 2015, the Company agreed to terminate the License as it intends to pursue its own intellectual property and not the licensed intellectual property; Resverlogix agreed to pay the Company \$1,050,000, the estimated fair value of the License, of which \$1,000,000 was paid during the quarter.
-As a result, Zenith recognized a \$1,050,000 gain.
-The termination of the License has not impacted the Company's operational plans.
-Pursuant to the Waiver Agreement Zenith continues to be restricted from developing any patents for any indication within the ApoA-I Therapeutic Field for a period of five years from the effective date of the License.
+On January 31, 2015, we terminated the License as we intend to pursue our own intellectual property and not the licensed intellectual property; Resverlogix paid us \$1.05 million, the estimated fair value of the License.
+As a result, Zenith recognized a \$1.05 million gain.
+The termination of the License has not impacted our operational plans.
+Pursuant to the Waiver Agreement, we continue to be restricted from developing any patents for any indication within the ApoA-I Therapeutic Field for a period of five years from the effective date of the License.